sidatasciencelab/SCI_skunks/intern_docs/sci_protocol_manual.md

 date: "February 28, 2024"
 ---
 # Introduction
-The Island Spotted Skunk Monitoring Project is a collaborative project between the Smithsonian Data Science Lab and the UCSB Office of Education Partnerships.
+The Island Spotted Skunk Monitoring Project is a collaboration between the Smithsonian Data Science Lab and the UCSB Office of Education Partnerships.
 This manual outlines the steps Skunk Crew members should follow to ensure an efficient workflow, from the pre-trip preparations to final data submission.

 ## Pre-Trip Preparations
 ### Coordinators' Communication